Meepster99/GBAStranger/README.md

 install [devkitpro](https://devkitpro.org/)

-clone the repo
-do `git submodule update --init --recursive`
+clone the repo, and do `git submodule update --init --recursive`

 run convertAllAssets.py, located in the misc folder